Lister Expedition: Lister's Expedition

-On 14 January, Lister arrived at a village belonging to a chief called Mora.
-Mora built his capital settlement at the top of a high mountain.
+On 14 January, Lister arrived at a village belonging to a chief called Ngûra.
+Ngûra built his capital settlement at the top of a high mountain.
 The expedition sounded their bugles which echoed across the hills but no shots were fired.
 It was assumed that the warriors had undertaken a hunting party trip or another raid while the expedition had reached the village.
 The expedition was also considered to be a surprise as most Lushai chiefs didn't expect the British to be able to locate their settlements.
 Salpoe's coolies and auxiliaries in Lister's force provided the information required to achieve this.
 The settlement possessed 800-1000 houses full of grain, cotton and other resources.
-On 16 January, Lister entered the village with no resistance as Mora had retreated to his settlement at the top of the hill.
+On 16 January, Lister entered the village with no resistance as Ngûra had retreated to his settlement at the top of the hill.
 The force managed to free 429 captives.
 Lister was cautious on account of Salpoe's kukis' advice and didn't ascend the mountain with his smaller force.
 Lister had observed the capital settlement with a telescope and observed a well fortified position on an uphill incline to reach it.
-On 16 January, Mora's settlement was burnt down, and Lister retreated after its destruction.
+On 16 January, Ngûra's settlement was burnt down, and Lister retreated after its destruction.
 Lister would return on 23 January.
 When questioned on cutting the expedition short, he reasoned that severe damage would have occurred to the force if he had delayed.